-To make a comparison with the KPIs presented in D6.2, we report as baseline the performance values obtained for the RAIDER setup in the previous deliverable in Table 20.
+To make a comparison with the KPIs presented in D6.2, in Table 23 we report as baseline the performance values obtained for the RAIDER setup in that deliverable.
 For what concern the energy to solution and energy efficiency measurements, we considered correct to insert the relative FPGA energy consumption together with the node total energy data: this allows us to disentangle the different contributions to the total energy consumption and highlight the performance of the FPGA accelerator board alone.